TexBlock/TiC-Wiki/Building-an-addon.md

 ## Dependency

-Then you need to tell it to get TiC from there.
+Then you need to tell it to get Tinkers' Construct from there.

 ### For 1.12